Index

 2021/22 | • | 2164 | 85.1% | 83.7% | 86.4% | 82.7% | 81.1% |

-For 2021/22, the percentage of children achieving the expected level in communication, gross and fine motor skills, problem solving and personal-social skills were all higher in Hull compared to England for 2-2.5 year olds assessed on the ASQ-3.
+For 2022/23, the percentage of children achieving the expected level in communication, fine motor skills, problem solving and personal-social skills were all higher in Hull compared to England for 2-2.5 year olds assessed on the ASQ-3, but the percentage achieving the expected level in gross motor skills was statistically significantly lower than England.

 Compared with benchmark

-In general, the percentages have been consistently high in Hull compared to England, and have decreased in the latest year to 2021/22.
+In general, the percentages have been consistently high in Hull compared to England.
 However, given Hull’s high levels of deprivation, it is possible that the figures do not reflect the situation in Hull, and it is acknowledged that there are data quality issues associated with these indicators.

 Compared with benchmark